-Like the Medcorp study plots, we found a stronger positive relationship between objective performance and customer satisfaction for facilities that have a low percentage of female employees than for facilities that have a high percentage of female employees.
-Facility quality was significantly more positively associated with customer satisfaction for facilities with a low percentage of female employees than for facilities with a high percentage of female employees.
-Likewise, facility productivity was more positively associated with customer satisfaction for facilities with a low percentage of nonwhite employees than for facilities with a high percentage of nonwhite employees.
-Again, even though the simple slopes were not significantly different from zero, the significant regression coefficient in the full model demonstrates that they are significantly different from each other.
-By looking at the plots, one can see that the interaction is a cross-over, which shows that the direction of the relationship is the opposite, and statistically significant, for members of high-versus low-status demographic groups.
-These results support hypothesis 4 for both of the gender X objective performance relationships.
+itively associated with customer satisfaction for facilities with low percentages of female employees than for facilities with high percentages of female employees.
+Likewise, facility productivity was more positively associated with customer satisfaction for facilities with low percentages of nonwhite employees than for facilities with high percentages of nonwhite employees.
+Again, even though the simple slopes were not significantly different from zero, the significant regression coefficient in the full model demonstrates that they were significantly different from each other.
+By looking at the plots, one can see that the interaction is a crossover, which shows that the direction of the relationship is the opposite, and statistically significant, for members of high- versus low-status demographic groups.
+These results support Hypothesis 4 for both of the gender by objective performance relationships.

-The two-way race X objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable ($\Delta R^2 = .15$, p < .05) providing preliminary support for our hypothesis.
-Inspection of the individual regression weights from the full model showed that the facility attribute quality X race and facility productivity X race interactions were significant (p < .05).
-Simple slope analysis revealed that the association between facility quality and customer satisfaction was significantly more positive for facilities employing a low percentage of nonwhites than for facilities employing a high percentage of nonwhites.
-Likewise, the association between facility productivity and customer satisfaction was more positive for facilities employing a low percentage of nonwhites ($\underline{b}=.32$, p < .01) than for facilities employing a high percentage of nonwhites ($\underline{b}=.23$, p < .05).
-These results support hypothesis 4 for both of the race X objective performance relationships.
+The two-way race by objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable $(\Delta R^2 = .15, p < .05)$ providing preliminary support for our hypothesis.
+Inspection of the individual regression weights from the full model showed that the facility attribute quality by race and facility productivity by race interactions were significant (p < .05).
+Simple slope analysis revealed that the association between facility quality and customer satisfaction was significantly more positive for facilities employing low percentages of nonwhites than for facilities employing high percentages of nonwhites.
+Likewise, the association between facility productivity and customer satisfaction was more positive for facilities employing low percentages of nonwhites (b = .32, p < .01) than for facilities employing high percentages of nonwhites (b =-.23, p < .05).
+These results support Hypothesis 4 for both of the race by objective performance relationships.